 \section{Experimental Results}

-In this section, we detail the performance evaluation of the MobileNet V3 Small and Large models on the dyslexia handwriting dataset.
-The evaluation is based on Precision, Recall, F1-Score and Accuracy scores calculated using Five-fold cross Validation Levels.
+This section describes the performance evaluation of the MobileNet V3 Small and Large models using the dyslexia handwriting dataset.
+The evaluation is based on conventional classification metrics such as Precision, Recall, F1 Score, and Accuracy, which are obtained using five-fold cross-validation.